sohale/sohale.github.io/pages/presentations-talks.md

 2000: Realtime Audio Processing and Physical modelling (BSc viva and live demo)

-1996: Raytracing for photorealism: a rendering engine (Annual Student Conference, AKU)
+1996: Raytracing for photorealism: a rendering engine (Annual Student Conference, AKU), (at age 18)

-1995: Raytracing: an implementation (seminar, CSEE departiment, IUT)
+1995: Raytracing: an implementation (seminar, CSEE departiment, IUT), (at age 18)

+1995: (Interview, published in magazine): Stereoscopic vision using random-dot stereograms, and software implementation (age 17)

 (back to [homepage](https://sohale.github.io))